CatalystMonish/VH-21-30-Vamp-Technologies/README.md

 **DESCRIPTION**

 ## About Project
-We are developing a tech-based solution to provide real-time traffic updates on traffic congestion and unusual traffic incidents to resolve the conflicting demands of all road and transport users
+We are developing a tech-based solution to provide real-time traffic updates on traffic congestion and unusual traffic incidents to resolve the conflicting demands of all road and transport users.

 ## Features